Supersaturation for subgraph counts: Many stars, no

 As the domain of $F$ is closed and bounded and $F$ is continuous, it must achieve its maximum and thus that maximum must occur at an interior point.
 By Corollary \ref{cor:interior}, such points only occur at points of the form $(\alpha, \alpha, \ldots, \alpha, \beta, \beta, \ldots, \beta)$ where $\alpha < 2/(t+1) < \beta$ and $g(\alpha) = \phi = g(\beta)$ or at points of the form $(1/r, 1/r, \ldots, 1/r)$.

-If there are no critical points of the first type, then the only interior critical point is the Tur\'an solution.
+If there are no critical points of the first type, and in particular if $(r,t)$ is a type A pair, then the only interior critical point is the Tur\'an solution.
 In this case, $F$ must attain its maximum here.

 Otherwise, there exists at least one skew critical point $(\alpha, \alpha, \ldots, \alpha, \beta, \beta, \ldots, \beta)$, say with $a$ many $\alpha$s and $b$ many $\beta$s.
-Repeatedly applying Lemma~\ref{lem:mvt} and finally applying Corollary~\ref{cor:large}, we see that the critical point at which $F$ attains its maximum is either the Tur\'an solution or the one associated with $a=r-1$ and $b=1$ having $\phi$ largest. \end{proof}
+Repeatedly applying Lemma~\ref{lem:mvt}, we see that the critical point at which $F$ attains its maximum is either the Tur\'an solution or the skew solution associated with $a=r-1$ and $b=1$.
+For type C pairs, Lemma~\ref{lem:typec} guarantees there is only one such solution, and for type B pairs Corollary~\ref{cor:large} assures it is the solution having $\phi$ largest.
+There are only finitely many pairs $(r,t)$ with $r,t \ge 2$ that are not of type A, B, or C and in each case manual inspection shows no such pair has a critical point other than the Tur\'an solution or skew solution with $a=r-1$ and $b=1$ with $\phi$ largest. \end{proof}

-\begin{remark} There are examples where the Tur\'an solution wins and examples where the skew solution is better.
-For example, among legal pairs, the Tur\'an solution is best when $r=7$ and $5\leq t\leq 12$ and the skew solution is best when $r=7$ and $t=13$.
-Numerical evidence suggests that the Tur\'an solution is better for small $t$ and the skew solution takes over for large $t$. \end{remark}

-There remain many, many open problems in this area, even for the stars without cliques problem discussed in this section.
-We are working on the details of what happens for non-legal pairs, and resolving the question of when the skew solution is best.
+We know from \cite{BN} that the asymptotic solution to the $\ex_{S_t}(W,K_{r+1})$ problem is either the Tur\'an solution or some skew solution.
+Theorem~\ref{thm:opt} specifies exactly which skew solution is the possible maximum.
+In the last theorem, we prove the existence of a sharp threshold $t^\ast(r)$ where the solution to the $\ex_{S_t}(W,K_{r+1})$ problem transitions from the Tur\'an solution to the skew solution.